 WEB-INF/config/default/magnolia.properties and has the default value

 $magnolia.home/modules.
-To see the current value of the property, see the list of properties in the About Magnolia app Config Info tab.
+To see the current value of the property, go to the Config Info tab in the About Magnolia app.

 Choose this option if the module is delivered as a JAR file.
 All modules provided by Magnolia International are JAR files.

 - Copy the JAR files into the

 - Open a browser and go to Magnolia AdminCentral